bjasspa/jasspa/microemacs/src/readme.txt

      it is expected  that the  MS-DOS version  will coexist.
 No Install Shield installation is  provided.
 Install in  a  directory structure  similar to MS-DOS.
 Install  the  helper  DLL  methnk16.dll  in  the C:\WINDOWS\SHELL directory.

-Create  a  me32.ini(8)  file  in  the  C:\WINDOWS  directory to identify the  location of  the MicroEmacs  2009 components,  this much the same as the '95/'98 file, change  the directory paths to suite the install base.
+     If the macros  are placed  in a  non-standard directory  location then the environment variable MEINSTALLPATH(5) to define the root jasspa tree.

      Support Status:
      The win32s release has not been  used with vengeance, although no specific